zzzprojects/learn-orm/tutorials/mvc-with-dapper/overview.md

  - **Areas:** Provide a way to partition a large ASP.NET Core MVC Web app into smaller functional groupings.
  - **Web APIs:** Support for building Web APIs, and you can build services that reach a broad range of clients including browsers and mobile devices.
  - **Testability:** The framework's use of interfaces and dependency injection make it well-suited to unit testing.
- - **Razor view engine:** Razor is a compact, expressive and fluid template markup language for defining views using embedded C# code.
+ - **Razor view engine:** Razor is a compact, expressive, and fluid template markup language for defining views using embedded C# code.
  - **Strongly typed views:** Razor views in MVC can be strongly typed based on your model.
  - **Tag Helpers:** Enable server-side code to participate in creating and rendering HTML elements in Razor files.
- - **View Components:** The `SetCompatibilityVersion` method allows an app to opt in or opt out of potentially breaking behavior changes introduced in ASP.NET Core MVC 2.1 or later.
+ - **View Components:** The `SetCompatibilityVersion` method allows an app to opt-in or opt-out of potentially breaking behavior changes introduced in ASP.NET Core MVC 2.1 or later.

 ## What is Dapper?